anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 allows executing the test cases from those 3rd party test tools.

 <a name="5.4.10"></a>
-### 5.4.10 Certification management & integration
+### 5.4.10 Conformance management & integration

-Platform should have integration with OVP certification portal for submitting results with OVP defined format.
+Platform should have integration with OVP Conformance portal for submitting results with OVP defined format.

 It should enable repository of certified VNFs which can be used for testing